DeviationTX/deviation-manual/source/ch_model.rst

 .. container::

    The 'Advanced' GUI unleashes the full capabilities of the Deviation firmware, however it is unlike any commercial transmitter setup.
-Deviation also provides a more traditional setup interface for those who prefer it (see `Standard GUI Menu items`_).
+Deviation also provides a more traditional setup interface for those who prefer it (see :ref:`standard-gui`).
 With the Advanced GUI, each output channel is composed of a series of one or more mixers each of which consists of a single input, an activation switch, and a function/curve that modifies the mixer output.
 This is a very powerful capability, but it will require learning a completely different method for setting up a model.
-To aid in quick setup, there are a few predefined configurations available (see `Predefined Model Templates`_), but to learn to modify and configure a model, read through this entire section carefully.
+To aid in quick setup, there are a few predefined configurations available (see :ref:`predefined-model-templates`), but to learn to modify and configure a model, read through this entire section carefully.

    The Mixer page controls how inputs (sticks/switches) are assigned to output channels.
 The mixer page is accessed from the main menu by selecting the model icon..

-   The number of channels available is dependent on the number of channels selected in section 8.1 Model setup (Std & Adv GUI).
+   The number of channels available is dependent on the number of channels selected in section :ref:`model-setup`.
 Additionally there are 10 Virtual channels that can be used as an intermediate step for complex setups.

 Channel Reorder
 ~~~~~~~~~~~~~~~